-In my experience, I pulled back one layer of the onion only to discover there were more underneath.
+Recovery takes time.
+In my experience of recovery, I pulled back one layer of the onion only to discover there were more underneath.
 I had a cellar in my basement where a vault lived, and locked in there hidden away were most of my feelings.
-This phenomenon made my recovery a long process where sometimes I took a step forward only to take two steps back.
+This phenomenon made my recovery a long process; sometimes I took a step forward only to take two steps back.
 The path to success is no straight line, especially when it comes to mental health and health and wellness.

 Recovery took time but it was worth the effort

-Life is bright and shiny at 40.
-It doesn’t look the way I expected it to, but it feels better than I ever imagined.
+Life is bright and shiny today.
+It looks and feels better than I ever imagined.
 I wish I could have told myself not to worry so much.
-Since we’re all still learning about what modern recovery looks like, and I’ve been writing about mine since I started, I compiled two lists that help consolidate the way I feel about all this.
-Here’s the first list of what I’ve learned and what my recovery lifestyle looks like.
+Since we’re all still learning about what modern recovery looks like, and I’ve been writing about mine since I started, I compiled a list of what I’ve learned and what my recovery lifestyle looks like.

 1. There will be good years and bad ones on your recovery journey

 Keep your expectations low and it will save you a lot of grief because life can be messed up.
 Like seriously twisted.
 I had this sense that if I made it five years, my life would be merry.
 It doesn’t work that way.
-Business is up and down, relationships come and go, and then as you get older, you start to lose people.
-However, if you’re prepared and armed with a toolbox to help, you can survive disappointments and heartbreak.
+Business is up and down, relationships come and go, and then as you get older, you may start to lose people.
+However, if you’re prepared and armed with a recovery toolbox to help, you can survive disappointments and heartbreak.
 Even as parent issues arise and children drama erupts, you somehow know what to do or have someone close who does.
 Oh, the beauty of community!

 2. Getting sober is just the first step

 Prepare yourself that you may need to unearth those traumas to get better.
-I needed enlightenment in many areas.
+I needed enlightenment in many areas of life.
 Learning healthy boundaries was an unexpected adventure, as was sober dating.
 Both caused me as much discomfort as getting sober did.
 Seriously, detaching from enmeshed relationships felt physically painful to me at times.
 Learning to use food as fuel, not comfort, and becoming financially responsible was also difficult and stressful.
 There were years it felt like I was training for a recovery Olympics that I wanted no part in.
 But, somewhere along the way, I built a well-rounded recovery lifestyle.
-I’m almost to the point where I have every aspect of my life organized.
-Almost.
+I would have hated myself when I was younger.

-3. Relationships are hard you have to think of others
+3. Relationships are hard when you have to think of others

 I took a lot of time between relationships.
 I was also told to learn to date myself.
 Don’t put any pressure on yourself here.
 Getting a relationship that is healthy and stable takes time.
-I thought I’d master and get relationships sorted out by now.
+I thought I’d master and get relationships sorted out in year two.
 Insert laughter here.
-While I find they are far less dramatic than they once were, I’m certainly no professional in this matter.
+While I find they are far less dramatic than they once were, I’m certainly no professional in this matter to this day.
 I do believe I’ve become aware and considerate of other people’s feelings.
 It’s no longer all about me.
 I don’t believe I can change anyone and I would no longer dare to try.
 I also now know no one can change me.
 There is no magic pill, and there is no magic person.
 It’s all hard work.
 However, with age, I’ve come to enjoy the work and derive great satisfaction from my improvement in relationships and learning how to communicate in them.
 That wasn’t something I could do and that’s a problem for healthy adults.

-I recently read an article about self-care being really hard.
+I recently read an article about self-care being hard and digging deep.
 It said self-care is not all baths and mani-pedis.
 The article is correct.
 Real self-care is financial responsibility, emotional accountability, and impulse control.
 Being an adult is hard when you’ve avoided it most of your life.
-It took a lot of practice for me to intuitively practice self-care and do things like grocery shop and plan out my whole week of meals, pay ALL my bills EVERY month, and stay gainfully employed.
+It took a lot of practice for me to intuitively practice self-care and do things like grocery shop and plan out my whole week of meals, pay all my bills every month, and stay gainfully employed.
 If you need help, join groups, read books, and attend seminars.
 Learn about the things that are important to your future health.

 Making sure all areas of your life are organized and well cared for is almost impossible for anyone coming out of addiction so all of these are seeds to plant.
 I didn’t open my mail for years.
-I didn’t understand financial “stuff,” and I had the emotional capacity of a 12-year-old.
+I didn’t understand financial “stuff,” and I still have the emotional capacity of a 12-year-old.
 Caring about those things did not come naturally to me.
-I had to learn how to do them years into my recovery; then I had to be disciplined in practicing them until they became habit.
-Trust me, it’s easier to get addicted to drugs than paying your taxes.
+I had to learn how to do them years into my recovery; then I had to be disciplined in practicing them until they become a habit.
+Trust me, it’s easier to get addicted to drugs than to pay your taxes.

 5. Patience and gratitude are everything

 What I was writing about above – The learning self-care?
-Sometimes I wonder what would have happened if I stopped trying years ago because it all seemed too hard and progress was slow.
+Sometimes I wonder what would have happened if I had stopped trying years ago because it all seemed too hard and progress was slow.
 Trudging from program to program, painfully learning how to manage my emotions and relationships wasn’t fun.
 But, it was rewarding, and it worked.
 I can find gratitude daily because I’m living the life I wanted for myself.
 Don’t misunderstand, faith without works are dead.
 But, I did work and now I bathe in gratitude for the results.
 I’m also patient with myself, and other people.
 Man, do things go better when you can just calm down and wait.